Sahasrara: Hatha yoga

-The Sahasrara is described in a few medieval hatha yoga texts including the Śivasaṃhitā and the Tirumantiram, but not within the Paścimāmnāya and Nath traditions; the Kubjikamatatantra describes only the six lower chakras.
-The scriptures vary in the position of the Sahasrara; the Shiva Samhita states that it is beyond the body, whereas others place it at the fontanelle or brahmarandhra on the top of the head where the soul leaves the body at death.
+The Sahasrāra is described in a few medieval hatha yoga texts including the Śivasaṃhitā and the Tirumantiram, but not within the Paścimāmnāya and Nath traditions; the Kubjikamatatantra describes only the six lower chakras.
+The scriptures vary in the position of the Sahasrāra; the Shiva Samhita states that it is beyond the body, whereas others place it at the fontanelle or brahmarandhra on the top of the head where the soul leaves the body at death.

 Description

-Image of a Sahasrara Chakra with 1000 petals, in 20 layers of 50 petals each.
+Image of a Sahasrāra Chakra with 1000 petals, in 20 layers of 50 petals each.

 Location

-Sahasara is located at the top of the cranium.
+Sahasrāra is located at the top of the cranium.

 Appearance

-Sahasrara is described as a lotus flower with 1,000 petals of different colors.
+Sahasrāra is described as a lotus flower with 1,000 petals of different colors.
 These are arranged in 20 layers, each with approximately 50 petals.
 The pericarp is golden and within it a circular moon region is inscribed with a luminous triangle, which can be either upward- or downward-pointing.

 Seed Mantra

-According to some Tantra traditions Sahasara chakra has no seed syllable, but rather silence, because it is perceived as beyond audible sound.
+According to some Tantra traditions Sahasrāra chakra has no seed syllable, but rather silence, because it is perceived as beyond audible sound.
 Some take this to mean Visarga, the sound following the utterance of a sound, but not the sound itself.
-Others connect it to Om, like Ajna Chakra.
+Others connect it to Om, like Ajñā Chakra.